Canadian and American Reformed Churches: Church government

 The federation is divided first by local consistories, then into eight classical regions, next with two annual regional synods, and finally a general synod.
 General synod takes place every three years.

 Missions

 Foreign missions

 All of the churches are also involved, either directly or indirectly, in the work of foreign mission.
-The Cornerstone Church of Hamilton, Ontario, currently has a missionary working in northern Brazil.
-The church of Aldergrove, British Columbia, has two missionaries working in northern Brazil.
-The Bethel Church of Toronto has two missionaries in Papua New Guinea.
-The church of Smithville, Ontario, has a missionary in West Timor, Indonesia.
+The Cornerstone Church of Hamilton, Ontario has sent a missionary working in northern Brazil.
+The church of Aldergrove, British Columbia, has sent two missionaries working in northern Brazil.
+The Bethel Church of Toronto has sent two missionaries in Papua New Guinea.
+The church of Smithville, Ontario, has sent a missionary in West Timor, Indonesia.

-Canadian Missions
+Canadian missions

-A number of years ago, the church at Smithers, BC began a program of outreach among the native people living in the Bulkley Valley region of northern British Columbia.
-Local outreach to First Nations people by members of the Smithers congregation continues through the work of the local outreach committee, through Sunday schools, teen activities, and Bible camps.
-Smithers Home Mission has sent a missionary to work in Prince George, B.C., the largest urban centre in Northern British Columbia.
+The church at Smithers, BC has started a program of outreach among the First Nations people living in the Bulkley Valley region of northern British Columbia.
+Local outreach involved Sunday schools, teen activities, and Bible camps.
+Smithers Home Mission also sent a missionary to work in Prince George, B.C., the largest urban centre in Northern British Columbia.

 Many churches also support a radio program called The Voice of the Church.
-It broadcasts fifteen minute messages that can be heard in different parts of Canada..